Xuanyiyiren/Xuanyiyiren.github.io/_posts/2024-03-10-The Integral in Feynman Propogator.md

 </head>

-In QM and QFT course, we need to use the Residue theorem to get do a integral in the calculation in propagator
+In QM and QFT course, we need to use the Residue Theorem to get do a integral in the calculation in propagator

 $$
 \int_{-\infty}^{+\infty} \frac{\mathrm{e}^{\mathrm{i}\omega t}}{\omega - \omega_0 + \mathrm{i}\varepsilon}\mathrm{d}\omega
 $$

 To calculate this integral, we need to use the Residue theorem.
-And another important things is the sign of $t$.
+And another important thing is the sign of $t$.

 Choose $\omega$ as the point in the complex plane.
 The integral is from $-\infty \in \mathbb{R}$ to $+\infty \in \mathbb{R}$.
 There are two ways to construct the closed curve (the red curve and the blue curve in the figure below).
 And the function to be integrated is